hiyaryan/the-book/9. Error Handling/9-2_Recoverable_Errors_with_Result/README.txt

 Propagating Errors
 Propagating the error: Instead of calling the handling error within a function itself, return the error to the calling code so that it can decide what to do.

+A Shortcut for Propagating Errors: the `?` Operator `?` operator provides a shortcut for the very common pattern of handling errors through propagation.

+`?` placed after a `Result` value will propagate the Err back to the calling function if caught, otherwise the expression will return Ok.

+`?` goes through the `from` function defined in the `From` trait in the standard library which converts one type to another.
+The error type received is converted to the type of the current function.

+Chain `?` operators together to make error propagation even more concise.